ITDevLtd/MCVirt/Documentation/Permissions.rst

   The password for the new user can be provided interactively, passed on the command line with ``--user-password <new password>``, or generated automatically with ``--generate-password``.
 The generated password will be displayed when the user is created.

-* To remove a user, perform the following as a superuser:
+* To delete a user, perform the following as a superuser:

   ::

-    mcvirt user remove <user>
+    mcvirt user delete <user>

 * To change your password, perform the following: